ENER’NAGYPALI, HUNGARY… IN SHORT!

 ENER’Monts du Lyonnais

-The end of 2023 was busy for RURENER as we had the chance to gather in the association of Communities Les Monts du Lyonnais from November 30th to December 2nd to continue the building of the Rural Resilience Roadmap for the LINK-EU project.
+At the end of 2022, the ENER’Monts du Lyonnais event took place in the association of Communities Les Monts du Lyonnais from November 30th to December 2nd 2022 to continue the building of the Rural Resilience Roadmap for the LINK-EU project, co-funded by the European Union through the Citizens Equality Rights and Values programme.

-The event started off with the usual welcoming dinner so that participants can get to know each other.
-The next day, after the official opening in the Park Eco Habitat in Saint Symphorien sur Coize, we started with the first visit of the anaerobic biogas plant Méthamoly and the biogas station right next to it.
+The official opening took place in the “Eco Habitat Park” in Saint Symphorien sur Coize, and was followed by the visit of the anaerobic biogas plant “Méthamoly” and the biogas station right next to it.
 An inspiring example illustrating a successful cooperation between private (farmers) and public (the association of communities) entities to promote circular economy, renewable energy and waste management.

 A workshop followed to allow participants to focus on the next step they must take to move towards resiliency and sustainability of their community.
 Each community defined 4-5 actions that they will take in the next 6 months, before our next encounter in Avila, Spain.
+In the afternoon, we visited the local concrete company that presented its actions to green the process of concrete production.
+Once again an inspiring example of an engaged private actor!

 The event was closed with the discussions with the member of European Parliament Sylvie GUILLAUME who gave us the honor of joining us.
 Interesting discussions followed about the challenges faced in rural communities, but also the opportunity they represent on so many more subject than the energy transition.